 “As thou wilt.
 I shalt acquire thy blood.”

 Grimluk nodded and ate some of his food.
 “Reckon if we can set this trap up for dusk we’ll have the best chance of luring it in.
-Might be a little more dangerous come dark but if everything works like it should, the trap will hold tight.”
+Might be a little more dangerous come dark, but if everything works like it should, the trap will hold tight.”

-“Dusk then,” Shalvine said with a nod.
+“Dusk, then,” Shalvine said flatly.

 Grimluk tilted his mug toward the sheriff in a small salute.
 Now he just had to make sure everything was ready.

 A flame lit up the night sky above the currently occupied outhouse.
 The fire burned bright enough to catch the occupant’s attention while he did his business.
 He could see the light plainly through the little crescent hole in the door, like it was aiming straight for him.
 He hoisted up his breeches with a quick jerk, catching the tip of his black beard in the waist because of his hurry.
 The dwarf winced and cursed but shoved the door open all the same, hoping to get a proper look at the oddity streaking through the sky.
 It seemed to be descending rapidly and with all the force of a cannonball.
 And it was getting bigger.